First, something about sound.

 a little, moving part of the belly with it.

-The position of the soundpost (the pivot for the motion of the
+The position of the soundpost (which at low frequencies is the pivot for the motion of the

 bridge) is critical to the sound of the instrument.
 Makers will